lbussy/keg-cop/docs/api/index.md

 - `theme` - Any pre-configured Bootstrap-compliant theme.
 - `loglevel` - Verbosity of log levels, 6 is highest, 0 is no logging.
 - `telnet` - Enables or disables the telnet interface.
+- `kickdetect` - Enables or disables the "keg is kicked" detection".

 ###### temps